ortwic/PdfAnalyser/README.md

 Pdf Analyser is a tool to convert PDF files to CSV.

+## Requirements

+.NET8.0 Runtime on Windows or Linux

 ## Configuration

 A YAML file defines what PDF files should be parsed and how the content is structured.
 Runnable examples can be found in the samples folder.